rpriam/book1/README.md

 - Step by step for theory & code (require only minimum knowledge in python and maths)  <br />

-- Learn the basics without compromise and with the statistical fundamental knowledge <br />

-- More than the usual average contents before consolidate towards more advanced models <br />
+- Learn the basics without compromise before consolidate towards more advanced models <br />

 **Abstract**  <br />